 - A student’s own editorial comments before or after the poem are not allowed.

 - Poems must be recited from memory.

-- Students competing in the English and French prize streams must recite three poems, and one poem must have 25 lines or fewer.
-Students competing in the Bilingual prize stream must recite two poems: one in English and one in French.
+- A student competing in the English or French Stream must recite two poems.
+A student competing in the Bilingual Stream must also recite two poems: one in English and one in French.